 Ever Felt an Airplane Hangover?
 Here’s Why Flying Wrecks You, And How to Recover Fast

-Ever get off a plane and think, “Why do I feel like I’ve been dragged backward through a hedge while someone hit me with a baseball bat?”
+Have you ever gotten off a plane and wondered why you feel like you’ve been dragged backward through a hedge while someone hit you with a baseball bat?
+Same.

-It’s like you’ve got a hangover…but you didn’t drink a thing.
+It’s almost like you’ve got a hangover, but you didn’t drink a thing (except water).

 Nope, it’s not just you.
 Flying does weird things to your body, and there’s actually solid science behind why it leaves you feeling kind of awful.
-The good news?
-Once you know what’s going on, you can recover faster, and even prevent some of the worst parts next time.
+But, the good news is that once you know what’s going on, you can recover faster, and even sometimes prevent some of the worst parts next time.

 Okay, but what is an airplane hangover?

 “Airplane hangover” isn’t a medical term, but it perfectly sums up that gross, off, puffy, drained feeling so many of us get after flying.
-You didn’t party, but your body sure feels like you did.
+And it’s my term, feel free to borrow it.
+It’s when you didn’t party, but your body sure feels like you did.

 Sound familiar?
-It’s not just travel stress.
-Flying literally puts your body under physical stress.
-There’s a lot happening inside you while you’re sitting there at 30,000 feet watching old sitcoms.
+It’s not just travel stress (but that might be a small part of it), flying literally puts your body under physical stress.
+Turns out, there’s a lot happening inside you while you’re sitting there at 30,000 feet watching old sitcoms.

 Let’s talk about what’s happening in your body